DragonSenses/complete-ecommerce-store/README.md

 - User can **create**, **read**, **update** and **delete** Billboards, large ads displayed at the top of a store's page to promote products, services, or events
   - Billboards can be attached to a single category or used individually (admin generates API routes for all of these cases)

-- User can search through all categories, products, sizes, colors, billboards complete with pagination
+- User can search through all categories, products, sizes, colors, billboards through a `DataTable` complete with *pagination*

 - User can highlight and promote products using the *featured* functionality which displays the product on the home page

 - User can manage orders and sales

 - User can view analytics for total revenue, sales & product inventory

+- User can copy API routes from the admin dashboard and apply them to the store

 ## Dashboard